-1. Reallocation priority is first given to reducing debt service costs.
-If the project was funded using debt and a grant is received, the funds will be used to displace the debt, which will reduce debt service costs.

-2. Reallocation priority is then given to expanding the scope of the project.
-If the grant received allows for an expanded scope for the project, the displaced funds would not need to be reallocated because they will be used to expand the scope of the project.
+- 1. Reallocation priority is first given to reducing debt service costs.
+If the project was funded using debt and a grant is received, the funds will be used to displace the debt, which will reduce debt service costs. - 2.
+Reallocation priority is then given to expanding the scope of the project if it is deemed to be more efficient/cost effective to do so.
+If the grant received allows for an expanded scope for the project, and the business case for this is justified and approved by the City Treasurer, the displaced funds would not need to be reallocated because they will be used to expand the scope of the project.
 If the first two reallocation priorities do not apply, the displaced funds will be returned to the originating reserves/reserve funds for future budget priority consideration.
 In the case the grant is displacing operating tax or user fee revenues, variance will be managed in year with surplus recommendations following standard City process.